-A provisioning plugin is a component responsible for provisioning a Hadoop cluster.
-Generally each plugin is capable of provisioning a specific Hadoop distribution.
+A provisioning plugin is a component responsible for provisioning a data processing cluster.
+Generally each plugin is capable of provisioning a specific data processing framework or Hadoop distribution.
 Also the plugin can install management and/or monitoring tools for a cluster.

-Since Hadoop parameters vary depending on distribution and the Hadoop version, templates are always plugin and Hadoop version specific.
-A template cannot be used if the plugin/Hadoop versions are different than the ones they were created for.
+Since framework configuration parameters vary depending on the distribution and the version, templates are always plugin and version specific.
+A template cannot be used if the plugin, or framework, versions are different than the ones they were created for.